-Ideally, you should create a new folder on your computer to hold the files while you are doing the migration.
+Ideally, you should create a new folder on your computer to hold the files while migrating.

 Fourth: Open a new window/connection in your FTP client to your new host.

-If you need to create an FTP account, you can create an FTP account in your cPanel or relevant control panel; or by creating one directly on the server if you are hosting on your own server (i.e. VPS or dedicated server).
+If you need to create an FTP account, you can create an FTP account in your cPanel or relevant control panel; or create one directly on the server if you are hosting on your own server (i.e., VPS or dedicated server).

 Just ensure that your FTP account has access to the public_html directory or root directory for your domain on the server.